agude/agude.github.io/_books/childhoods_end.md

 The book's primary theme is spiritual, but through a paranormal and sci-fi lens.
-It is {{ clarke }}'s version of the evangelical [rapture][rapture]: God (the Overmind) sends fallen angels (the Overlords) to Earth to shepherd humanity into heaven (transcend and joined with the Overmind) while leaving some behind (those who are too old for their minds to transcend).
-The angles themselves are forbidden from heaven (their own race does not have the psychic ability to).
-Of course, as fallen angels barred from heaven, the Overlords look exactly like biblical demons.
+It is {{ clarke }}'s version of the evangelical [rapture][rapture]: God sends angels to Earth to shepherd humanity into heaven, leaving behind those who aren't worthy.
+The angels themselves are fallen---they are forbidden from entering heaven themselves---hence their physical appearance exactly matches biblical demons.

 [rapture]: https://en.wikipedia.org/wiki/Rapture